Chaos as flights diverted over Gatwick air traffic control staff shortage

 On bank holiday Monday, 28 August, the Nats air-traffic control system for the entire UK failed for several hours, triggering more than 2,000 flight cancellations.

+“We are very disappointed that customers are once again impacted by this and while this is outside of our control, we are sorry for the inconvenience caused to our customers.

+“We are doing all possible to minimise the impact of the disruption, notifying those on cancelled flights of options to rebook or receive a refund and provided hotel accommodation and meals where required.”

-A Gatwick airport spokesperson said: “Due to a short-notice staff absence in the air-traffic Control tower, temporary air traffic control restrictions have been put in place this afternoon.
+A spokesperson for Gatwick said: “Due to a short-notice staff absence in the air-traffic control tower, temporary air traffic control restrictions have been put in place this afternoon.
 This will cause some delays.

 “London Gatwick would like to apologise to any passengers who have been impacted by these restrictions.
 Please contact your airline for more information.